Wake1st/GomiMoni/README.md

 ## Known Issues
 - [x] fix: previously selected option buttons are still on hover when reloaded
 - [x] fix: alpha channel for textures (should be transparent)
-- [ ] fix: texture import issue with some models (I need help with this)
+- [x] fix: texture import issue with some models (I need help with this)

 ## Stretch Goals

 - [x] mechanics: connect light to keys to show user when key is active
 - [x] add level walls (big piles of trash) for each level to fill up the space
+- [x] lighting: just better (spotlights, in order or solution)
-- [ ] fun voice lines for starting and finishing level
+- [x] fun voice lines for starting and finishing level
-- [ ] camera: should follow vehicle?
+- [ ] ~camera: should follow vehicle?~ no, too many probs (outer-wall clipping, shaddows)
 - [ ] `flyer`: implement a consistent bobbing motion to stay afloat
-- [ ] lighting: just better (spotlights, in order or solution)
 - [ ] add settings to pause menu
 - [ ] add music selector
 - [ ] add more songs and sfx